Table of Contents

 What is PFT?

-PFT (pulmonary function tests) can measure lung mechanics (spirometry and lung volumes) or gas exchange/diffusion function of the respiratory system.
+PFT (pulmonary function tests) can measure lung mechanics (spirometry and lung volumes) or the gas exchange/diffusion function of the respiratory system.

 Categories of PFT